JORGE DE JUAN

 Paula is a theatre director and a former professional ballet dancer.
 She is cofounder and associate director of the Cervantes Theatre in London and the Spanish Theatre Company.

 Paula holds an MA with Distinction in Theatre Directing from Mountview Academy of Theatre Arts.

 She began her career as a professional Ballet Dancer with companies such as Angel Corella Ballet, Maria Gimenez Ballet and Ballet Ireland.
 She toured Spain, Ireland and the UK performing as a soloist and corps the ballet in Giselle, The Nutcracker, Swan Lake, Don Quixote, Diana and Acteon, La Bayadère, The Silphides…

-As part of her MA in Theatre Directing at Mountview Academy she has directed Eigengrau and Knives in Hens.
+As assistan director she has worked in several productions in Spain and in the UK and as part of her MA in Theatre Directing at Mountview Academy she has directed Eigengrau and Knives in Hens.
 Paula also holds a BA (Hons) in Advertising and Public Relations.